braintree/pg_ha_migrations/README.md

 #### unsafe\_partman\_update\_config

-As with creating a partman parent table, we have chosen to flag the use of `retention` and `retention_keep_table` as an unsafe operation.
+We have chosen to flag the use of `retention` and `retention_keep_table` as an unsafe operation.
+While we recognize that these options are useful, changing these values fits in the same category as `drop_table` and `rename_table`, and is therefore unsafe from an application perspective.
-If you wish to define these options, you must use this method.
+If you wish to change these options, you must use this method.

 ```ruby
 unsafe_partman_update_config :table,